nate-maxwell/PSToolkit/README.md

 ### Stylesheet Viewer

-Run `PSToolkit.stylesheets._example_viewer.main()`, or the file itself, to see an example widget that displays all the collected style sheets.
+Run `PSToolkit._example.style_viewer` file itself, to see an example widget that displays all the collected style sheets.

 <img src="https://i.imgur.com/DePm39f.png">